LetsVR/LetsVR/README.md

 # LetsVR

 LetsVR is a open-source VR collaboration platform based on [ForgeNetworking](https://github.com/BeardedManStudios/ForgeNetworkingRemastered).
-LetVR supports SteamVR (HTC Vive) and Oculus (Oculus Quest/Link) as well as Desktop/Standalone using VR simulator from VRTK.
+LetVR supports Oculus (Oculus Quest/Link) - SteamVR/OpenVR support will be added - as well as Desktop/Standalone using VR simulator from MRTK.

 ## How to use
 LetsVR contains two scenes: ServerMode and Main.